Norman Kings

 Hammered Silver Norman Penny.
 B.M.C.

-1, Profile left, cross fleury
+1, Profile left, cross fleury issue of

-issue of 1066-68. +BRIHTNAR ON PIN – Britmar of Wallingford (Oxford).
+1066-68. +BRIHTNAR ON PIN – Britmar of Wallingford (Oxford).

 Spink 1250.
+A rare Norman

-A rare Norman mint.
-Only two other examples recorded on the EMC /
+mint.
+Only two other examples recorded

-SCBI database, making this the third and one of those is unconfirmed.
-This is a better coin than the other
+on the EMC / SCBI database, making this the third and one of those is

-confirmed example.
+the other confirmed example.
 Ex Seaby (sold for £275 in 1979), ex Royal Berkshire

 Collection – see

-– Harold’s arrow to the eye, the Bayous Tapestry etc. £2,450
+actual Norman invasion – Harold’s arrow to the eye, the Bayous Tapestry etc. £2,550

 WMH-7949:

-Norman Kings Hammered Silver Penny.
+Kings Hammered Silver Penny.
 B.M.C.

 II, Bonnet type issue of 1068-70.

 1.28g.
-Obverse:
+Obverse: +PILLEMV REX A,

-+PILLEMV REX A, reverse: +BRAND ON PALLIG – Brand of Wallingford (Oxford).
+reverse: +BRAND ON PALLIG – Brand of Wallingford (Oxford).

-A rarer type and a rare Norman mint.
-Only three different moneyers recorded on the
+rare Norman mint.
+Only three different

-EMC / SCBI database for BMC II / Wallingford, with Svertingr
+moneyers recorded on the EMC / SCBI database for BMC II / Wallingford, with Svertingr

 being the most frequent moneyer by far.
-VF with attractive steel-grey toning.
-See here and here for images of the

-old tickets.
-With its provenance, this
+the old tickets.
+With its provenance,

-these days. £1,750
+low for these days. £1,850

 Provenance: